Princeton Insider: Geek Gifts

 Includes instructional DVD.
 Click here to see a complete list of the included tools and ingredients.
 Materials come from Canada, the USA, Belgium and China.
 Assembled in Canada.

-Give your favorite coder an HTML-inspired happy hour with this geek-approved glassware.
+Give your favorite coder a happy hour inspired by HTML tags with this geek-approved glassware and a beer bottle imprinted with HTML tags (perhaps with the help of an online beer label designer).
 Simply pour in your beer and watch it fill the < body >, then (as long as you go easy on the foam), see the < head > find its rightful spot.
 Glasses made in New Jersey and printed in Edina, Minnesota.

 Check out our Gift Lab to see our team use the HTML Beer Glasses to decode the perfect pour!

 The idea of “tea time” is a luxurious concept, but it needn’t take an hour or be accompanied by a fox hunt.
 Treat yourself to a daily dose of antiquity with this literary set of 25 teabags.
 Each English Breakfast teabag is individually tagged with beloved quotes from your favorite authors.
 You may not have time for cucumber sandwiches, but you can certainly bring CS Lewis into the boardroom.
 Tea is grown and packed in Sri Lanka.